Angelmmiguel/material_icons/README.md

 	//= require material_icons_unicode

-Next, you need to specify the helper to use unicode because it uses ligatures by default.
+(**NOTE** Changes for helpers is only needed for 1.0.0rc1 version) Next, you need to specify the helper to use unicode because it uses ligatures by default.
 Create an initializer file on `config/initializers/material_icon.rb` and set this content:

 	# Initialize material icons setup
 	MaterialIcons.setup do |config|
 	  config.unicode = true
 	end

+The [Helpers](#helpers) has the same syntax.

 Now, the text inside of HTML tag is the CSS class!

 	<i class="material-icons face"></i>
 	<i class="material-icons md-36 face"></i>

-The [Helpers](#helpers) has the same syntax.

 This version increase the size of the CSS file too.
 To see the difference, these are the size for uncompressed CSS files: